NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

     the image.
 Sampling at non-integer location may make testing more thorough.

---height-above-datum <double (default: 0.0)>
-    Let the ground be obtained from the datum for this camera by adding to its radii this value (the units are meters).

 --single-pixel <double double (default: nan nan)>
     Instead of sampling pixels from the image use only this pixel.

 --print-per-pixel-results
     Print the results at each pixel.

+--height-above-datum <double (default: 0.0)>
+    Let the ground be obtained from the datum for this camera by adding to its radii this value (the units are meters).

+--datum <string>
+    Set the datum.
+This will override the datum from the input cameras.
+    Usually needed only for Pinhole cameras for non-Earth planets, when the camera does not have the datum information.
+Options: WGS_1984, D_MOON (1,737,400 meters), D_MARS (3,396,190 meters), MOLA (3,396,000 meters), NAD83, WGS72, and NAD27.
+Also accepted: Earth (=WGS_1984), Mars (=D_MARS), Moon (=D_MOON).

 --enable-correct-velocity-aberration
     Turn on velocity aberration correction for Optical Bar and